ExpletiveStudios/expletivestudios.github.io/readme.md

 ## Description

-This is a static website for the Expletive Studios, an indie game development studio.
+This is a static website for Expletive Studios, an indie game development studio.

 ---

 ## Installation

-First and foremost, the development environment requires the appropriate global software.
+First and foremost, the development environment requires the appropriate development tools.

 1. Requires manual installation via executable